 The Plan has entered into a benefit-responsive investment contract with Mass Mutual Retirement Services Diversified Bond Separate Investment Account (the "SAGIC").
 The SAGIC maintains the contributions in a general account.
 The account is credited with earnings on the underlying investments and charged for participant withdrawals and administrative expenses.
 The contract is included in the financial statements at contract value as reported to the Plan by the SAGIC.
 Contract value represents contributions made under the contract, plus earnings, less participant withdrawals and administrative expenses.
 Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
-The guaranteed investment contract is contractually obligated to repay the principal and a specified interest rate that is guaranteed to the Plan.
+The guaranteed investment contract issuer is contractually obligated to repay the principal and a specified interest rate that is guaranteed to the Plan.

 Because the separate account guaranteed investment contract is fully benefit-responsive, contract value is the relevant measurement attribute for that portion of the net assets available for benefits attributable to the guaranteed investment contract.
 There are no reserves against contract value for credit risk of the contract issuer or otherwise.
-The contract value of the investment contract as of December 31, 2016 and 2015 was \$7,013,869 and \$5,547,150, respectively.
+The contract value of the investment contract as of December 31, 2018 and 2017 was \$10,007,738 and \$7,243,826, respectively.
 The average crediting interest rate is calculated by dividing the annual interest credited to the participants during the plan year by the average annual fair value of the investment.
-The separate account guaranteed interest contract does not allow the crediting interest rate to fall below zero percent.
+The separate account guaranteed investment contract does not allow the crediting interest rate to fall below zero percent.
 Certain events limit the ability of the Plan to transact at contract value with the issuer.
 Such events include the following: (1) amendments to the Plan documents (including complete or partial Plan termination or merger with another plan), (2) changes to the Plan's prohibition on competing investment options or deletion of equity wash provisions, (3) bankruptcy of the Plan sponsor or other Plan sponsor events (for example, divestitures or spin-offs of a subsidiary) that cause a significant withdrawal from the Plan, or (4) the failure of the trust to qualify for exemption from federal income taxes or any required prohibited transaction exemption under ERISA.
 The Plan administrator does not believe that any events which would limit the Plan's ability to transact at contract value with participants are probable of occurring.
 The separate account guaranteed investment contract does not permit the insurance company to terminate the agreement unless the Plan is not in compliance with the investment agreement.
-The crediting interest rate was 3.10% and 2.80% at December 31, 2016 and 2015, respectively.
-The average yield credited to participants was 2.92% during the year ended December 31, 2016.
+The crediting interest rate was 4.02% and 3.43% at December 31, 2018 and 2017, respectively.